UltramaticOrange/xkcd_news/README.md

  * Running on http://127.0.0.1:5000/
 ```

-If a message other than "Running..." appears when testing the configuration, you likely have unmet dependancies.
+If a message other than "Running..." appears when testing the configuration, you likely have unmet dependencies.
 Please report these so documentation can be updated as needed.
-If the sucessful "running" text appears, then press Ctrl+C to stop the process from running.
+If the successful "running" text appears, then press Ctrl+C to stop the process from running.

 ## Change substitution values:
 To change the substitution values, edit the `substitutions.yaml` configuration file.
 This is a simple list of key:value pairs where the key is the text we wish to replace, and the value is what we wish to read instead.
 The key is case insensitive and allows for regular expressions.